 The CACTC doctoral intern who is completing his/her rotation at CDPCC will carry a caseload of 15-20 hours/week of direct contact with clients.
-Generally, the intern will work out of the CDPCC site in Carol Stream with the possibility of a secondary rotation elsewhere.
-Clinical experiences will include providing assessments, developing and facilitating groups, and treating children, adolescents, adults, couples, families and groups in an out-patient setting.
-Areas of clinical concern include, but not limited to, mood disorders such as depression, bipolar disorder and anxiety; adjustment disorders; substance abuse and addictions; trauma and PTSD; eating disorders; self-harm; loss (death, divorce, job), domestic conflict and abuse; ADHD and a variety of behavioral issues.
+Generally, the intern will work out of the CDPCC site in Carol Stream.
+Clinical experiences will include providing assessments, developing and facilitating groups, and providing therapy for children, adolescents, adults, couples, and families in an out-patient setting.
+Areas of clinical concern include, but not limited to, mood disorders such as depression, bipolar disorder and anxiety; adjustment disorders; OCD; PTSD; eating disorders; self-harm; loss (death, divorce, job), domestic conflict and abuse; ADHD and a variety of behavioral issues.